LassoSoft/LassoGuide/lasso_guide_source/operations/lassoapps.rst

 a default server configuration, the link above would be "/lasso9/AddressBook/images/icon.png".

-The `lassoapp_link` method must be used whenever a path to a file within the app is needed.
+The `lassoApp_link` method must be used whenever a path to a file within the app is needed.
 Behind the scenes, Lasso Server will alter the path so that it points to the right location.
-However, `lassoapp_link` only operates on paths to files within the current LassoApp.
-That is, `lassoapp_link` does not work with paths to files in other LassoApps running on the same system.
+However, `lassoApp_link` only operates on paths to files within the current LassoApp.
+That is, `lassoApp_link` does not work with paths to files in other LassoApps running on the same system.